bisturi/bisturi/docs/reference/06_field_in_deep.md

 No more.
 The same happens with Data and Ref.

 But Ref is a little more special.
-He lets you to decide what should be the python object only if that python object has the methods 'pack' and 'unpack'.
-All the packets has them, so they can be used by Ref.
+He uses a Field or a Packet as his python object.

 But what happens if we want another type of Field?

-For example the 'ip' object from python (IPv4Address and IPv6Address) can be used as that 'python object' but because they don't have the 'pack' neither 'unpack', those classes cannot be used as fields using Ref.
+For example the 'ip' object from python (IPv4Address and IPv6Address) can be used as that 'python object' so we can build a custom Field class to map the ip object from/to a string of bytes.

-So we need to create our own field.

 ```python
 >>> from bisturi.field import Field